Venice Travel Tip #1 > Misadventures in Venice Hotel Hunting

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

-We were in Europe for 17 days, mostly in Italy but in and out of Paris as well.
-We each had 2 suitcases (like this, not exact, close).
-When we got to the Venice airport we realized we hadn’t really thought about how we were going to get to our hotel but didn’t stress about it.
+We were in Europe for 17 days, mostly in Italy but in and out of Paris.
+We each had 2 suitcases (like this, not exactly, close).
+When we got to the Venice airport we realized we hadn't really thought about how we would get to our hotel but didn't stress about it.
 We went to the port area and looked at our options.
 We could take a water taxi or the water bus.
 The water taxi cost about 50-80 Euros (at the time about $75-100) and the bus cost something like $10.
 So we went with the water bus option.

-Getting on the bus with the two heavy suitcases was a bit of hassle, but I managed to get onboard without injuring myself or anyone else.
-We had asked which stop was the one we needed for the Westin Europa.
-We got off at the stop at San Marco, the main tourist attraction in Venice and proceeded to try to find our way to the hotel.
+Getting on the bus with the two heavy suitcases was a bit of a hassle, but I managed to get on board without injuring myself or anyone else.
+We had asked which stop was the one we needed for the Westin Europa (now closed!0.
+We got off at the stop at San Marco, the main tourist attraction in Venice, and proceeded to try to find our way to the hotel.
 Up bridges of steps, down bridges of steps.
 Up bridges of steps, down bridges of steps.
 Me.
 With two heavy suitcases.
 Not happy.

 It was quite a walk and we had to keep stopping for directions.
 Not easy to do.
 Venice is a beautiful, gorgeous, wonderful place to get lost in all the twists and turns and alleys.
 But not when you are carrying 2 heavy suitcases plus your carry-ons.
 We finally got close enough to where people were able to direct us to the alley that led to the hotel.

 Here is the last part of our path:

 Down this alley – no markings…

 Turn into this alley – no markings…